duquet/myllamacoderclone/LlamaCoder Clone Guide using ChatGPT o3-mini-high v9.md

 This guide details how to build an open-source AI-powered code generator using **Next.js**, **Together AI**, and **Sandpack**.
 It’s based on Hassan’s live coding session (see transcript for section start times) from his youtube video tutorial
 ["Learn How To Build and Scale AI Apps: A Deep Dive Into LlamaCoder, an Open-Source Code Generator"](https://www.youtube.com/watch?v=hARmHYaZ_MQ).

+Hassan El Mghari from the Together AI Dev Rel team as he goes over how he built LlamaCoder

 This document provides very detailed, transcript-based summary for each step and includes explicit references to the sample code sources used during the session.

 TODO: